grackle-project/grackle/doc/source/Python.rst

 If you encounter any compilation problems, you can also link Pygrackle against a version of the Grackle library that you already built.

-(In the event that you are writing an external python-package that depends on directly linking to the underlying Grackle library, be aware that the underlying organization of files in the resulting pacakge may change)
+(In the event that you are writing an external python package that depends on directly linking to the underlying Grackle library, be aware that the underlying organization of files in the resulting package may change)

-2. Link to external Grackle library (built with Classic build-system)
+2. Link to external Grackle library (built with Classic build system)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 *Prerequisite:* This scenario assumes that you have already built Grackle with the :ref:`Class build system <classic_build>`.